Keeping Quiet by Pablo Neruda: Summary & Question Answer

 About the poet--

-PUBLO NERUDA was a Chilean poet.He was born on 12 july, 1904.
+PABLO NERUDA was a Chilean poet.
+He was born on 12 July, 1904.
 He began his creative career since 13 years of age.
-He was also a diplomat.He was ararded Nobel Prize for literature in 1971.
+He was also a diplomat.
+He was awarded Nobel Prize for literature in 1971.
 He wrote a number of poems and well known for his variety of styles.
-This poet died on 23 september, 1973.
+This poet died on 23 September, 1973.

 About the poem---

-The poem 'Keeping Quiet' is all about a universal appeal to all poeple across the globe to stop whatever work one does just for a while.
+The poem 'Keeping Quiet' is all about a universal appeal to all people across the globe to stop whatever work one does just for a while.
 The purpose behind this appeal is to introspect into ourselves and have mutual understanding among all.
-The poet suggests us all to withdrow from our harmful activities for a couple of seconds so as to make this earth a better place to live in.
+The poet suggests us all to withdraw from our harmful activities for a couple of seconds so as to make this earth a better place to live in.

 TEXTUAL QUESTION ANSWER-